 One more type of solar eclipse is the annular.
 This takes place when the moon is at its farthest from Earth.
 Since the moon seems so much smaller, the entire view of the sun isn’t blocked.
 Instead, the moon appears like a dark disc on top of the sun surrounded by the bright ring of the sun’s light.
 A solar eclipse of some kind occurs every 18 months.

 The Eclipses lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help students demonstrate what they learned in different ways and solidify their grasp of the material.
 Use the guide on the classroom procedure page to determine when to hand out each worksheet to the class throughout the lesson.

 With a partner, students will create two stories or myths, one about the solar eclipse and one about the lunar eclipse.
 The worksheet outlines the steps students should follow as they work to complete their myths.
 As part of the activity, students should draw a picture to accompany each story.
 They can use rough drafts initially and then write the final draft on the pieces of construction paper you provide them.
 After all the students complete both myths, the class can vote on best, most creative, and more.

 ECLIPSES PRACTICE WORKSHEET

-The practice worksheet divides into two parts.
-The first part requires students to review 10 descriptions and decide which type of eclipse it relates to.
+The practice worksheet is divided into two parts.
+The first part requires students to review 10 descriptions and decide which type of eclipse they relate to.
 The word bank lists the five possible options for them to choose from.
 For the second part, students will read 10 statements and determine whether each one is true (T) or false (F).

 SOLAR AND LUNAR HOMEWORK ASSIGNMENT

-For the homework assignment, students will explain in their own words how a lunar eclipse and then a solar eclipse works to a family member.
+For the homework assignment, students will explain in their own words how lunar and solar eclipses work to a family member.
 Then they will write down some of the things they talked about and label the images on the worksheet.